Humanizing Technology

 Watch the videos from Humanities and Baskin Engineering faculty.

-HUMN 45 Race and Technology (Ethnicity and Race Gen Ed, offered Spring and Summer 2024)
+HUMN 45 Race and Technology (Ethnicity and Race Gen Ed, offered Summer 2024 and Winter 2025)

 This course examines how the construction of race connects with constructs in science and technology.